 Spotlight on: Lift

-In a new series, we explore Islington’s youth hubs and the vital role they play in supporting young people.
+In a series of interviews, we explore Islington’s youth hubs and the vital role they play in supporting young people.
 First up: Judith Samuel, senior youth work manager at Lift

 Tell us about yourself.
 What’s your role at Lift?

 I have worked in Islington for more than 32 years, with children and young people from various backgrounds and cultures.
 I see myself as a crucial part of the community through the long-term relationships I build with parents, partner organisations and young people.